frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/deployment-configuration.md

         - An object with a single property `File` and as value the path to the file that contains the *value*.

 A path to a file can be specified relative to the directory the configuration file resides in.
 It can also be an absolute path, and the path may contain environment variables like `%USERPROFILE%`.
 Instead of a `\` a '/' may be used.
 So `../.nanoFramework/deployment.json`, `c:\ProgramData\nanoFramework\deployment.json` and `%USERPROFILE%/.nanoFramework/deployment.jsondeployment.json` are all valid paths.

+If the test project both has deployment configuration for devices identified by serial number and a [`nano.devices.json` configuration](../versioning/nano-devices-json.md) that has the same devices listed in the *Devices* section, the test platform uses the deployment configuration to make the list of test cases more specific by omitting test cases for which insufficient deployment configuration is provided.

 ## Specifying deployment configuration for unit tests